Fellows Program

 ❊These courses also apply towards the Legal Information Graduate Certificate.

-The Law Library Fellows program is a dynamic institution that excels in evolving alongside the evolving landscape of legal education, law practice, and law librarianship.
+The Fellows Program is a dynamic institution that excels in evolving alongside the evolving landscape of legal education, law practice, and law librarianship.
 Just as the skills and needs of lawyers and academics change, largely driven by technological advances, so do the skills and expertise of law librarians.

 Apply to the Program

-Applications for the Fellows Program are considered after acceptance into the School of Information master's program, which candidates must apply to separately.
+Applications for the Fellows Program are considered after acceptance into the College of Information Science master's program, which candidates must apply to separately.
 Find full details on applying to the M.A.
 Library & Information Science on the iSchool website.

 Candidates interested in applying to the Fellows Program must have a bachelor's degree or higher.
 Education or expertise in legal work is preferred.
 We also encourage those with experience in technology, data science, or foreign languages -- all in high demand in law libraries -- to apply for the fellowship.